 These quickfire micro-vids give you easy to follow instructions that cover every step.
 From the ingredients to the preparation, cooking times and serving suggestions; this app covers it all.

 Word-a-day apps exist for one thing: the aggrandizement of your phraseology.
-Word-a-day apps are the purest incarnation of microlearning, the process lasts for mere seconds a day.
+Their apps are the purest incarnation of microlearning, the process lasts for mere seconds a day.
 Truly expeditious!

 A push notification gives you a new word such as ‘exculpation’ and then gives you the definition. (clearing from accusation, if you wanted to know!)

 Headspace is an app that teaches you meditation techniques.
 It’s said that meditation is a practice just like any other skill.
 Because it involves people doing nothing, a lot of people overlook this.

 It takes a lot of effort to think of nothing!
 This is why meditation is the perfect example of a skill you can improve through the little-and-often approach of microlearning.
 Every time you log on and spend time meditating, you’re strengthening your ability to instil a bit of stillness in your mind.
 After a while meditation will become second nature.

 Newsletters are often overlooked but are a prime example of microlearning in the wild.
 They’re usually sent on a weekly or monthly basis.
 In a corporate environment, they inform customers of updates within the company.

 It currently has around seven million subscribers and esteemed advocates such as Oprah Winfrey and Trevor Noah have given it much public praise.
 If you scroll up to the top of this blog, you’ll be able to sign up to our very own newsletter!

 TED is a really effective way to feed your curiosity and expand your mind.
-TED stands for Technology, Entertainment and Design.
+The acronym stands for Technology, Entertainment and Design.
 The most popular video is ‘Do Schools Kill Creativity?’ by Sir Ken Robinson.
 This video currently has almost 60 million views!